Why I’m Thankful for Teaching in a Virtual School

-You see, when I was 12, a teacher suspected I was having trouble hearing her in class and suggested a screening.
+When I was twelve, a teacher suspected I was having trouble hearing her in class and suggested a screening.
 Her suspicions were correct; I had mild hearing loss in the frequencies in the middle of the spectrum, the range of the human voice.
 I was diagnosed with a progressive hearing loss due to nerve damage, a condition that has worsened with time and will continue to change as I grow older.
 Hearing aids are the correct and only treatment.

 I loved teaching in a traditional classroom setting, but as my hearing slowly deteriorated, I realized I would need to find an alternative.
-I’m thankful that WCA attracted my attention.
-I was immediately fascinated by the unique program, the substantial portfolio assessments, the family commitment, and the enthusiasm for technology in education.
+I’m thankful that online schooling caught my attention.
+I was immediately fascinated by the unique program at Wisconsin Connections Academy, the substantial portfolio assessments, the family commitment, and the enthusiasm for technology in education.

-I am also thankful that teaching at WCA enables me to work closely with students and Learning Coaches who live in cities, towns, and rural areas all over the state of Wisconsin.
-I enjoy getting to know my students well and engaging them in a challenging and fast-paced curriculum—all while channeling my inner computer geek!
+I am thankful that teaching at Wisconsin Connections Academy enables me to work closely with students and Learning Coaches who live in cities, towns, and rural areas throughout the state.
+I enjoy getting to know my students well and engaging with them in a challenging and fast-paced curriculum—all while channeling my inner computer geek!

-I am also thankful that at WCA, my hearing loss is only one part of who I am as a teacher.
+I am thankful that at Wisconsin Connections Academy, my hearing loss is only one part of who I am as a teacher.
 My students and my coworkers take my hearing loss in stride.

 At one time I taught students with hearing impairments—not as a specialist, but as their regular classroom teacher.
 The presence of a role model, a professional with the same disability they had, motivated these children more than any lesson I could teach.

-This Thanksgiving, as I give thanks for my many blessings, I count my Connections Academy students among them.
-And I hope that when they think about my disability—if they think of it at all—they’ll see it as an example that they, too, can succeed, no matter what challenges lie ahead.
+This season of giving, as I give thanks for my many blessings, I count my Connections Academy students among them.
+And I hope that when they think about my disability—if they think of it at all—they’ll see it as an example that they, too, can succeed no matter what challenges lie ahead.